 Tip 2: Establish a Routine

 Another parent suggests how mums should “establish a bedtime routine and wait until your child is ready”.
 It’s all about listening to your child, getting them to understand bedtime as part of their routine which is necessary every single day.
 Grab this as an opportunity to teach life lessons and better your child’s understanding of the concept of growing, this will make later milestones easier in the long run.

-Of course, mums know best when a child should go to bed and a child’s judgement of what time is most appropriate to sleep may be slightly clouded – but taking the time to talk to them to understand the concept of bedtime and listen to their concerns is definitely helpful when it comes to designing the perfect bedtime routine!
+Of course, mums know best when a child should go to bed and a child’s judgement of what time is most appropriate to sleep may be slightly clouded – but taking the time to talk to them to understand the concept of bedtime and listen to their concerns is helpful when it comes to designing the perfect bedtime routine!

 Don’t forget to include “lots of love, cuddles and encouragement… and patience” throughout the process.
-In a nutshell, it shouldn’t be an instructive act, but more an experience you share together with lots of lessons learned along the way.
+In a nutshell, it shouldn’t be an instructive act, but more an experience you share with lots of lessons learned along the way.

 Tip 3: Find the Perfect Toddler Bed

 Many underestimate the power of the right first bed and dread the idea of a long and exhaustive process of visiting endless stores and scrolling through limitless web pages of children’s beds.
 However, shopping for a children’s bed doesn’t have to be so unnerving – We have a dedicated page to help you find the perfect bed, with features clearly labelled and a guarantee for child-safe features, so you can find the right bed for your child from the comfort of your own home – it’s never been easier!

 Take a look at the bed above for example.
 The Mento Treehouse Bed is a popular first bed because it is simply adored by children and parents for its exciting fort-like exterior with plenty of room to make it their own.

 Tip 4: Time It Right